'Francis Dubreuil' rose Description

 Average rating: EXCELLENT-.

 Exhibition name: Francis Dubreuil

 Crimson, purple shading.
-Moderate, tea fragrance.
+Mild to strong, opinions vary fragrance.
 Medium, very double, cupped bloom form.
 Prolific, blooms in flushes throughout the season.
-Long, ovoid buds.
+Long buds.

 Upright, well-branched.
 Dark green foliage.

 Height of 8' to 9' (245 to 275 cm).

 Most likely, All plants of Francis Dubreuil in the United States are in fact, Barcelona.

 Said to have been very similar to 'Souvenir de Thérèse Levet'- see References.

 Pierre Guillot believed 'Francis Dubreuil' to be a descendant of 'Souvenir de David d'Angers'. - see References.